 Director of the Global Shapers Community

-Yemi is the Deputy Head of the Global Shapers Community.
+Yemi is Head of the Global Shapers Community.
 He joined the World Economic Forum as a Global Leadership Fellow to strengthen the Forum’s community of African leaders.
 He designed processes for consultation with stakeholders across the continent, led the inaugural Global Agenda Council for the Future of Africa and designed the programme development process that sets the agenda for the Forum’s Africa Meeting.
 Prior to the Forum, he started his career as a Chartered Accountant (ACCA) and was a member of the Financial Management Programme at GE Capital.
 While completing his masters in development economics at Harvard University Yemi was a teaching assistant for two courses: Financial Management of Public Institutions and International Capital Markets.
 He completed his MBA at MIT Sloan School of Management .Yemi also served as Technical Advisor for Economic Growth to the Nigerian Minister of Finance with responsibility (among others) for ensuring the integration of economic data and information into the decision-making process, this culminated in the development of State of the Nation reports that guided policy priorities.
 In addition to overseeing fiscal policy matters, he also designed stakeholder outreach sessions.
 He was invited by Professor Klaus Schwab onto the core team that established the Global Shapers Community in 2011.

 Wadia Ait Hamza

 Senior Community Manager, MENA